 - POL 250: Introduction to Game Theory.
 This course seeks to develop intuition about how individuals interact in political settings.
 The course presents an introduction to non-cooperative game theory and then applies these tools to develop an understanding of key phenomena in political economy.
 The focus ranges from informal decision-making in groups to how leaders are elected, to how elites make and implement policy, to how countries interact and decide whether to resolve their differences violently.

-- POL 347/ECO 347: Mathematical Models in Political Science.
+- POL 347/ECO 347: Game Theory in Politics (formerly listed as: Mathematical Models in the Study of Politics).
 This course offers an advanced introduction to the use of game theory to study strategy and public choice in politics.
 The course covers the fundamentals of static and dynamic games of complete and incomplete information, as well as an introduction to the theory of repeated games.
 Each topic is developed with an application in political science, including strategic voting in elections and committees, bargaining, lobbying, strategic information transmission, and political agency.
 Prerequisites: MAT 103.